gbirke/doit-filemappers/README.md

 - `follow_symlinks`: If set to false, only files are mapped.
 Defaults to true.
 - `allow_empty_map`: See "Dealing with empty maps".
 Defaults to false.

+### Multiple dependent mappers
+If you are building a chain of mappers where the output files (targets) of one processing step become the input (sources) of the next step, you can't use a glob expression for the `src` parameter after the first because the files don't exist yet.
+Instead, you must set the `src` of each task after the first to the `target`output of the preceding task.
+The ChainedMapper (see below) does that for you.

 ### Using mappers with commandline tasks

 TODO